How To Sync Apple Watch To New Iphone

 A stable and reliable Wi-Fi connection is essential for syncing your Apple Watch to a new iPhone.
 The syncing process involves transferring large amounts of data, and a weak or intermittent connection can cause delays or errors.

-Before you begin, ensure that both your old iPhone and your new iPhone are connected to a strong Wi-Fi network.
+Before you begin, check that both your old iPhone and your new iPhone are connected to a strong Wi-Fi network.
 If you're experiencing connectivity issues, try restarting your router or moving closer to the access point.

 3. Charge Both Devices